Good leaders don’t just happen overnight and it takes time and experience to rise into leadership roles.

 - A leader delegates to allow their staff to grow and shine and instill the sense of ownership.
 A leader helps break tasks into manageable levels, while a manager just delegates work to keep the stress off their plate!

 I have been lucky to have worked under some really passionate and extraordinary leaders and it is to them that I have learnt to be compassionate and consistent towards my work.
 For me leaders need to show confidence in their acts, thoughts and overall attitude.
-They need to have a positive demeanor and be approachable at all times.
+They need to have a positive demeanor and remains approachable at all times.

 People will respond more openly to a person of passion and dedication.
 I get inspired and motivate with the way they handle work and fuel my beliefs the same way.
 As a way of life, I constantly push myself to become better, learn and adapt new experiences and motivate others to lead by example.